NNRepos/enum-spanner-rs/benchmarks/README.md

 | delay\_avg | average time between two results |
 | delay\_hist | delay histogram (see explanation below) |

-The histogram field contains an array, where the first entry corresponds to how many results hat a delay (measured from the output of the previous results) smaller than one microsecond.
+The histogram field contains an array, where the first entry corresponds to how many results had a delay (measured from the output of the previous results) smaller than one microsecond.
 The next entry says how many results had a delay betweeen one and two microseconds and so on.

 Extracting Data
 ---------------